Confidentiality Agreement

 1. Inventor has developed and owns all rights to an idea (Product) and wishes to disclose the Product to Reviewer for evaluation of a possible business relationship (“Disclosure”).
 Both Inventor and Reviewer want the Disclosure to remain confidential and proprietary to Inventor as described in this Agreement.

-2. Reviewer will hold in confidence all information relating to the Product that Inventor discloses to Reviewer hereafter and shall not directly or indirectly disclose to others such information.
+2. Reviewer will hold in confidence all information relating to the Product that Inventor discloses to Reviewer hereafter and shall not directly or indirectly disclose to others such information except as expressly allowed by Inventor.
 Reviewer will protect the Disclosure as carefully as it protects its own trade secret information.
 To avoid misunderstanding, all Disclosure information shall be written (either by text or graphic) or tangible; orally transmitted information is not included by this Agreement.
 Inventor will make clear and keep a record of what information Inventor has disclosed to Reviewer.

 3. Inventor retains all rights to the Product and Disclosure.